 Eviction filings in Travis County, TX (Austin) have fallen sharply since eviction proceedings were suspended across Texas on March 19, 2020.
 Compared to equivalent periods in previous years (2014-2019), eviction filings fell far below average beginning in April.
 Eviction protections in Texas began to expire on May 18, 2020.
-However, Travis County has local protections in place until August 1, 2021, though some of those protections expired on June 1, 2021.
+However, Travis County has local protections in place until October 15, 2021, though some of those protections expired in the summer of 2021.

 More detail on eviction protections in Texas can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in Austin were higher than average in January and February of 2020.1 That pattern reversed by April following the suspension of eviction proceedings and filings have remained well below historical averages for several months.
 Filings began increasing towards historical averages by late-2021.2

 Travis County is divided into 64 zip codes.
 In each of those zip codes, we map the number of eviction filings over the last four weeks.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.1 2

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Latinx, or Other/None.

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020-2021 and average filings in 2014-2019.1